Pediatric Conscious Sedation

 Pediatric Conscious Sedation in Los Angeles

 To decrease the anxiety that many children have for getting their treatment done, we at Children’s Dental FunZone offer our patients the option of oral sedation at all seven of our locations.

 What is Oral Sedation?

-Oral sedation involves the ingestion of prescription anti-anxiety medication that puts the children in a more relaxed state so that they will be more receptive to the dental procedure.
-While different medications are used by different pediatric offices, our office makes sure to only use the most safe and effective medications.
+Oral sedation involves the ingestion of prescription anti-anxiety medication that puts the children in a more relaxed state so that they are more receptive to the dental procedure.
+While different pediatric offices use different medications, our offices make sure to use the most safe and effective medications.
 The child simply drinks the medication and after about an hour starts feeling much calmer.
 The combination of the sedative medication and the nitrous gas (laughing gas) helps put the child in a relaxed state, which can make the procedure much more bearable.

 How does oral sedation work?

 The child is asked to come to the office on an empty stomach and is given the oral sedation an hour before the appointment.
 While the effects differ on each child, the drugs have a calming effect and often make the child drowsy.
 The child will still be able to respond to stimulation, recognize voices, and maintain his or her natural protective reflexes.
-With the sedation however, the child will not be as scared of the dentist or the procedure as he or she was before taking it.
+With the sedation however, the child will not be as scared of the dentist or the procedure as they were before taking it.
 This is one great way to get the child to relax and have a much more comfortable dental visit.

 Are there any advantages or disadvantages to oral sedation?